Meet The Team

 Attorney of Counsel

-Los Angeles “Of Counsel” attorney, Gregory D. Brenner, is a well-known and accomplished attorney throughout the County of Los Angeles.
+Orange County “Of Counsel” attorney, Gregory D. Brenner, is a well-known and accomplished attorney throughout the County of Orange.
 He has an extensive knowledge of the law and is a talented litigator both inside and outside the courtroom.

 Mr. Brenner was born in Los Angeles and has lived there his entire life except for the four years spent attending the University of Arizona where he earned his Bachelor’s Degree before coming home to attend Loyola Law School and obtaining his Juris Doctor Degree.
 At Loyola, he was awarded the American Jurisprudence Award for Trial Advocacy.
 Mr. Brenner also served as a Federal Judicial Extern for the Honorable Stephen V. Wilson in the U.S. District Court, Central District during his time at Loyola.